Ted Graber: Career

 Graber began his career as an assistant to interior designer William Haines.
-Garber and Haines remodelled windows in Spanish Revival houses, adding larger windows to bring in more sunlight.
+Graber and Haines remodelled windows in Spanish Revival houses, adding larger windows to bring in more sunlight.

 As an independent interior designer, Graber's style was traditional with a touch of glamour.
 He often mixed antique furniture, particularly from the Regency era, with more modern pieces of furniture.
 He also added Asian figurines.

 Graber was hired by First Lady Nancy Reagan to redecorate the family quarters of the White House in 1981.
-He also decorated the Reagans's private residence in Bel Air, Los Angeles.
+He also decorated the Reagans's private residence at 668 St. Cloud Road in Bel Air, Los Angeles.
 Additionally, he designed President Reagan's office in Century City.
+Graber was succeeded by Peter Schifando as the Reagan's designer at Bel-Air.

-Meanwhile, Graber was hired by Walter Annenberg and his wife, Leonore Annenberg, to design their Sunnylands residence in Palm Springs, California as well as Winfield House, the official residence of the US Ambassador in London.
+Meanwhile, Graber was hired by Walter Annenberg and his wife, Leonore Annenberg, to design their Sunnylands residence in Palm Springs, California, as well as Winfield House, the official residence of the US Ambassador in London.
 Additionally, he designed the private residence of Alfred S. Bloomingdale and his wife, Betsy Bloomingdale.
 In New York City, he was hired to design the apartments of Jack Warner and Joan Crawford.